quisenberry/PSCB/README.md

 # PSCB
-The drivers for the PSCB custom circuit exhibit.
+# The drivers for the PSCB custom circuit exhibit.

 Author: Ryan Mills <ryan@flexhibit.com>
+C
-Copyright (c) 2018 Flexhibit
+opyright (c) 2018 Flexhibit
 All Rights Reserved

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR